-A puzzling or odd dream day to most of us, false awakening are oftentimes thought of as a Gateway to lucid dreaming, yet mostly disconcerting to the person experiencing it.
+A puzzling or odd dream day to most of us, false awakenings are oftentimes thought of as a Gateway to lucid dreaming, yet mostly disconcerting to the person experiencing it.

 What is a False Awakening?

-Simply put, when you’re dreaming that you’ve woken up, you may even wet the bed because the dream makes you feel like you’re in the bathroom!
 When the dreamer realizes the subtleties of why the dream is merely a dream, he or she can control it.
-Hence, it becomes lucid dreaming.

-False awakenings can be distressing to a point that the sleeper might feel trapped in own dreams like De Caprio in Inception!
+False awakenings can be distressing to a point that the sleeper might feel trapped in their own dreams – like Leo De Caprio in Inception.